ThanosPloum/Input-Rename/README.md

 # Input-Rename

-Contains the input rename bash shell script, along with an example configuration file.
+The input rename bash shell script is responsible for renaming files sent from an input channel according to its configuration file.
+This repo includes an example configuration file.